wedsonlima/rvindi/README.md

   pp.save
 end

-# ...subscribes and then get the palantir.
+# ...subscribes to `the one plan` and then get the palantir.
 subscription = Vindi::Subscription.new.tap do |s|
   s.plan_id = one_plan.id
   s.customer_id = gandalf.id